emnify/product-docs/docs/services/connectivity/factory-test-mode.md

 ## Available networks

 You can use FTM for networks in the assigned coverage policy.
-Please be sure that the networks where you are planning to use this feature is part of an activated coverage area.
+Please be sure that the networks where you are planning to use this feature are part of an activated coverage area.

 ## Limits

-SIMs in FTM are allowed to consume 100 KB of data and 10 SMS (either in its totality or a combination of SMS MT or MO) free of charge for testing purposes.
+SIMs in FTM can consume 100 KB of data and 10 SMS (either in its totality or a combination of SMS MT or MO) for testing purposes.

 SIMs in FTM change to the **Activated** state in any of the following scenarios:

 - After the consumption of the allowed data/SMS limit in FTM.
 _Note: the tenth SMS executes the SIM activation._
-- SIM cards that never reached any threshold (either 10 SMS or 100 KB of data), but are in FTM longer than 180 days.
+- SIM cards that never reached any threshold (either 10 SMS or 100 KB of data) but are in FTM longer than 180 days.
-- If the status of the device with the **Factory test** status is altered.
+- If the status of the device in the **Factory test** state is altered.
 - Running a reset connectivity.

 ## Patch a SIM to FTM